 Blockchain applies ledger technology that lasts as long as the network is running.
 Because of this, all data on the property or the history of the building is recorded, readily available, and transparent to all future owners and investors.
 Blockchain can help make real estate investing fairer for all parties involved.

-Moreover, blockchain technology combined with Bid Data provides a better opportunity for more accurate tracking of customers and owner histories across borders and banks.
-This reduces the risk of default taking place.
-Big-data real estate players can now analyze data more accurately and make real-time decisions based on that research.
+Moreover, combining blockchain technology and big data provides a better opportunity for more accurate tracking of consumer and owner histories across borders and banks.
+It lessens the possibility of default.
+Big data real estate players can now better analyze information and make data-driven decisions.

 Existing Challenges to Blockchain in Real Estate

 Well, blockchain for real estate development has some difficulties.
 Technical and legal objections are now the most significant challenges to blockchain for real estate.